Please note that most of the trunks below are EXAMPLES, NOT FOR SALE. (There may be well-marked exceptions that are for sale.)

 We’ve had email asking how to use the strange boat anchor-looking hangers in wardrobe trunks.
 At first they appear to be upside down when compared to modern coat hangers.
 The secret is to first remove the hanger, place the garment on it and then replace both in the trunk.
 If your trunk has a wardrobe section with a top that opens then you may want to open it first, giving you even easier access to the hangers.
 The reason for the strange shape of the hangers is to press and hold longer garments in place in transit.
 After the trunk is packed then a presser bar is usually inserted in front of the hangers and garments, pushed back to compress the garments, and latched in place.
 This holds the garments flat and tightly in place so they won’t be “mussed” as many early ads said.
 At least one wardrobe trunk maker called these hangers “princess” hangers and were advertised for both men and women’s garments.

 The wardrobe trunk used in this demo is (Sold) FOR SALE!
-(Sold) as-is.
+(Sold).
 It has found a new life in the Broadway Production “Country Girl” starring Morgan Freeman.

 Wardrobe Doll Trunk